rmvanhees/pys5p/INSTALL.md

  * HDF5 v1.10+, netCDF4 v4.7.3 or v4.8+ and python-netCDF4 v1.5+
  * HDF5 v1.12+, netCDF4 v4.8+ and python-netCDF4 v1.5+

-You can install pySpexCal once you have satisfied the requirements listed above.
+You can install pys5p once you have satisfied the requirements listed above.
 Run at the top of the source tree:

     python3 -m build